Soulwax: Career

 In August 2006, Soulwax were working on tracks for the new album from Tiga.
 In late 2006, it was announced in Belgian magazine HUMO that David and Stephen Dewaele had formed a band with Shane Doran and his brother-in-law Fergadelic, called Die Verboten.

 In 2007, Soulwax produced remixes of "Gravity's Rainbow" by Klaxons and "Phantom Pt.
 II" by Justice.

 Soulwax, under the guise of 2manydjs, headlined their own "Radio Soulwax" tent at the Rock Ness Festival held on 9 June 2007.
 The following day at the festival, they played a Soulwax Nite Versions show in the "Clash Arena."
 Later that month, they took part in the Wild in the Country event at Knebworth Park on 30 June 2007.

 In December 2007, they held Radio Soulwax-mas, a massive Christmas party in Flanders Expo, with guests such as Tiga, Erol Alkan, Boys Noize, Justice, Riton, Mixhell, Daniele Baldelli, Hong Kong Dong, Das Pop, Goose, and Milk Inc.

 Soulwax produced the debut album by fellow Belgians Das Pop, fronted by Soulwax drummer Bent Van Looy, scheduled for 2009 release in the UK.

 In December 2009, Soulwax produced the song "We Love Animals" for Crookers with Mixhell.
 In addition, Soulwax produced the song "Talk to Me" by Peaches.

 In 2016, Soulwax returned with a new live show entitled "Soulwax Transient Program For Drums And Machinery".
 The new line up consisted of three drummers (Victoria Smith, Blake Davies and Igor Cavalera) as well as Igor's wife Laima Leyton, (also of Mixhell) on synths and backing vocals.
 This live show was the basis for their album From Deewee, released March 24.

 As Heard on Radio Soulwax

-The only official compilation As Heard on Radio Soulwax Pt.
-2, was released in 2002 and is composed of 45 tracks the Dewaele brothers were able to clear the rights from.
-They originally requested rights for 187 tracks and got clearances for 114 of them.
-62 were refused and 11 remained untraceable.
+In 2002, under the name 2manydjs, the Dewaele brothers released the compilation mixtape/mashup album As Heard on Radio Soulwax Pt.
+2. The album, structured as a continuous DJ mix, is composed of 45 tracks the Dewaeles were able to clear the rights for.
+They originally requested rights for 187 tracks and got clearances for 114 of them; 62 were refused, and 11 remained untraceable.

-All the unofficial releases (As Heard on Radio Soulwax Pt.
-1 and 3 through 11) are in fact a compilation of the Radio Soulwax shows 2manydjs did for various radio stations including Studio Brussel (Belgium), Radio 1 (UK), KISS 100 (UK) and Eins live (Germany).
+Despite the Pt.
+2 in the title, all other albums in the "series", even Pt.
+1, are unofficial fan-released bootlegs.
+Released from 2002 to 2012, they are mostly compiled from the Radio Soulwax and Hang the DJ series of mixes 2manydjs did for radio stations, including Studio Brussel (Belgium), Radio 1 (UK), KISS 100 (UK), and Eins Live (Germany); the last several installments in the series (Pt.
+12 to Pt.
+15) are bootlegs of mixes from the 2011 incarnation of Radio Soulwax.